Marina3927/Typora/psycho.md

 a behavioral measure that relies on evidence left behind by a participant who is no longer present.

+#### Determining Which Measure Is Best

+utilize behavioral measures that are less prone to social desirability concerns (behavioral traces/choices)

+### Types of Meansurement Error

+their scores will represent their true anxiety level as well as extraneous 无关的 factors

+**raw score**

+the actual score, comprised of a true score and error.

+**true score**

+what the score would be if the test were a perfect measure of the attribute being tested and were uninfluenced by any extraneous factors.

+**error**

+extraneous influences that cause the raw score to deviate from the true score.

+#### Random Error

+variation from the measure’s true score due to unsystematic or chance factors.

+use Statistics

+#### Bias

+error that *consistently* pushes scores in a given direction; also known as systematic error.

+choose data collection strategies that minimize random error and prevent the introduction of bias

+### Keys to Effectice Measurement

+#### Setting the Stage

+incorporate **standardization**

+keeping the experimental situation the same for everyone and as free from variation as possible.

+or have a large sample and take multiple measurements

+#### Building the Better Measurement

+**observer or scorer bias**

+misinterpreting an observation based on the researcher’s existing beliefs, previous experiences, or expectations.

+Personal definitions

+many self-report measures use 5 to 9 response options

+**sensitivity**

+the range of data a researcher can gather from a particular instrument

+### Reliability and Validity of Measures

+**reliability**

+the stability or consistency of a measure.

+**validity**

+the degree to which a tool measures what it claims to measure

+### Recruiting Research  Participants

+ In either case, the overall goal is to research a relatively small set of people and apply what you learn about them to a larger group.

+#### Sampling the Population

+**population**

+the entire group of interest in a research study from which the researcher draws the sample

+**sample**

+a subset of the population from which the researcher collects data.

+**sampling plan**

+the explicit strategy used for recruiting participants from the population.

+**representative sample**

+a sample with specific features that characterize the population of interest.

+##### Types of Sampling -- probability/non-

+**probability sampling**

+a sampling approach in which everyone in a given population has an equal chance of selection for participation.

+**simple random sampling**

+a probability sampling method in which a subset of individuals are randomly selected from population members.

+**stratified random sampling**

+includes dividing the population into strata or subpopulations and using simple random sampling to select participants from each strata in proportion to the population at large.

+**cluster random sampling**

+dividing the total population into groups (or clusters), then using simple random sampling to select which clusters participate; all observations in a selected cluster are included in the sample.

+**non-probability sampling**

+everyone in the population does not have an equal chance of being sampled, therefore creating a bias in the sample

+**convenience sampling**

+nonrandom selections of participants who are readily available to the researcher to serve as the sample.

+**quota sampling**

+freely choosing any participant as long as they help meet predetermined targets for the sample’s characteristics.

+**purposive sampling**

+the researcher chooses the sample based on who they think would be appropriate or qualified for the study; used when a limited number of people have expertise in the area under investigation.

+**snowball sampling**

+existing study participants recruit future participants from among their acquaintances.

+#### Sampling Issues

+maximize the generalizability of your conclusions

+##### Nonresponse Bias

+a potential systematic difference between those who refused to participate in a study and those who participated.

+##### The Volunteer Subject Problem

 ### L5.
 0525